ata-bruna/dat640_smarttask_group17/README.md

 ## How to navigate the repository

 Before running the models it is necessary to create the Elasticsearch index.
 Run the `indexer.ipynb` notebook to do so.
 Run the file `main.py` to perform category and type prediction.
-Alternatively, the files `advanced_model.py` and `b25_model.py` can be run separately.
+Alternatively, the files `advanced_model.py` and `b25_model.py` can be run separately for type prediction.
 The description of the remaining files is provided below.

 -  `data_cleaning.py` contains helper functions used to perform text preprocessing or to convert the data into a specific format used by the models.
 -  `SVM.py` contains the pipeline used to perform category prediction.